jacobmonck/calico/README.md

 1. Create a `.env` and `.config.yml` file using the `.env.example` and `config-example.yml` as refrence.
 2. Run `docker compose up --build`
 3. Add metabase to your domain/webserver (Metabase runs on port 3000)

+## License

+You may use and redistribute this software as long as you follow the Elastic License 2.0 (ELv2)